Circuits for Incredible Results

 Blundell SW, Shepherd RB, Dean CM, Adams RD, Cahill BM (2003) Functional strength training in cerebral palsy: a pilot study of a group circuit training class for children aged 4-8 years.
 Clin Rehabil 17:48-57.

-Dean CM, Richards CL, Malouin F (1999) Task-related circuit training improves performance of locomotor task in chronic stroke: a randomized, controlled pilot trial.
+Dean CM, Richards CL, Malouin F (1999) Task-related circuit training improves the performance of a locomotor task in chronic stroke: a randomized, controlled pilot trial.
 Arch Phy Med Rehabil 81:409-417.

 Jacobs PL, Nash MS, Rusinowski Jr JW (2000) Circuit training provides cardiorespiratory and strength benefits in persons with paraplegia.
 Med Sci Spt Ex 33:711-717.